On this page:

-Who will lead the Taskforce?
+Who leads the Taskforce?

-How will the Taskforce agencies work together?
+How do the Taskforce agencies work together?

-What strategies will the Taskforce adopt?
+What strategies does the Taskforce pursue?

-A: The Taskforce will:
+A: The Taskforce:

-Will the Taskforce work with other Commonwealth, state and territory and international law enforcement agencies?
+Does the Taskforce work with other Commonwealth, state and territory and international law enforcement agencies?

 What types of assets can be targeted by the Taskforce?